Simmons Cancer Institute Accepting Research Internship Applications

 Don't miss our top stories and need-to-know news everyday in your inbox.

 Three internships are located at the School of Medicine in Springfield and one is based at SIU’s Carbondale campus.
 Housing is not provided.
-The anticipated dates for the 9-week internship program are June 6– August 5, 2022.
+The anticipated dates for the nine-week internship program are June 2 through August 1, 2025.

-“Our summer internship gives potential future scientists and clinicians their first exposure to real research,” said Aziz Khan, MD, executive director of Simmons Cancer Institute at SIU.
+“Our summer internship gives potential future scientists and clinicians their first exposure to real research,” said Dr. Aziz Khan, executive director of Simmons Cancer Institute at SIU.
 “Most have continued on to medical school, graduate school or careers in research.”
-To date, 50 students have participated in the internship program.
+To date, 63 students have participated in the internship program.

 More like this: